Stem Cell Treatment for Visual Impairments

 A lumbar puncture is also commonly referred to as a spinal tap.
 It is a procedure used to access the cerebrospinal fluid of the brain and spinal cord and helps to deliver stem cells directly into the cerebral spinal fluid, bypassing the blood-brain barrier.
 Our doctors have determined that this is the least invasive method for delivering stem cells directly into the central nervous system.
 Cerebrospinal Fluid (CSF) is used by the body to provide protection for the brain and spinal cord, limiting the possibility of injury to these areas.
 The body constantly produces CSF and thus any withdrawn fluid is naturally replaced within a few hours.

 This type of injection is considered for patients with visual impairments diagnosed with retinal and/or optic nerve related conditions.
 The procedure allows the application of stem cells in the retrobulbar area behind the eye, placing the cells as close as possible from the optic nerve, retina and other important tissues of the eyes.
 The procedure takes only few seconds to complete and is not painful.
 Patients having retrobulbar injections usually notice better improvements.

 Below are video interviews recorded during treatment with Beike stem cells.
 These patients are talking about their experience including the improvements they have noticed following the treatment.
-The improvements mentioned in these videos are typical in patient’s with optic nerve and retinal conditions, however it doesn’t guarantee that all patients may have improvement.
+The improvements mentioned in these videos are typical in patients with optic nerve and retinal conditions, however it does not guarantee that all patients may have improvement.